jeff1evesque/machine-learning/README.md

 ### Contributing

 Please adhere to the [styleguide](https://github.com/jeff1evesque/machine-learning/wiki/Contributing), when contributing code.
 Pull requests that deviate from the [styleguide](https://github.com/jeff1evesque/machine-learning/wiki/Contributing), could be [labelled](https://github.com/jeff1evesque/machine-learning/labels) as `invalid`, and closed.
+These best practices will ensure integrity, when revisions of code, or issues needs to be reviewed.

 ##Preconfiguration